 Conditional logic is achieved by adding rules that let you decide when to show a specific product field.
 Using the Advanced Product Fields for WooCommerce plugin, you can create as many conditional rules as you like for the fields you create.

 Edit your product and find your field in the Custom fields section.
-Scroll down to the Conditionals section and click Add new rule group to start adding conditional rules.
+Scroll down to the Conditional section and click Add new rule group to start adding conditional rules.

 Since you can add multiple rules, this system is capable of creating very complex logic to fit even the most advanced product setups.